perforce/helix-authentication-extension/docs/Administrator-Guide.md

 where `[snip]` means some information has been omitted.

 All of these settings have sensible defaults.
-However, for the extension to be enabled, we must configure it.
-You might want to change either the `non-sso-groups` or `non-sso-users` fields to a list of Perforce groups and users that are _not_ participating in the SSO authentication integration.
+However, for the extension to be enabled, we must configure it by invoking `p4 extension --configure` at least once.
+For instance, you might want to change either the `non-sso-groups` or `non-sso-users` fields to a list of Perforce groups and users that are _not_ participating in the SSO authentication integration.

 #### Instance Settings